lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    Coral.

-Continue reading to see how these components interact and how active learning is done with Lightly.
+Continue reading to see how these components interact and how active-learning is done with Lightly.